 Have you heard of the Promenade Plantée?
 If you have been to New York and loved the High Line, then you will love it.
 This green oasis in the heart of the city is a green space built along the way of an abandoned rail track in the 1990s.

 Along this 4-kilometer green belt, you will find shaded paths and resting areas where you can enjoy reading a book, picnicking and even napping.
 Furthermore, as the promenade features an elevated section that passes between modern buildings, you will get an unprecedented perspective and extensive views of the city.

 The Promenade Plantée, also known as the Coulée Verte, starts in the 12th arrondissement all the way to the Bois de Vincennes.
 Do yourself a favor and rent a bike and cycle along the trees and small bushes to enjoy an alternative way of discovering the city.

-Furthermore, you can combine a visit of the park, which welcomes locals on sunny days for endless hours of picnicking, sunbathing and simply people watching.
-When the days gets really hot, children (and even adults) enjoy the fountain jets to refresh themselves and stay cool.
+Furthermore, you can combine a visit to the park, which welcomes locals on sunny days for endless hours of picnicking, sunbathing and simply people watching.
+When the days get really hot, children (and even adults) enjoy the fountain jets to refresh themselves and stay cool.

 Remember that the flights on the Ballon depend on the weather conditions so make sure to check the weather and contact the company to verify availability.

 And there you have it folks, just some of the cool and unusual things you can do in Paris.
 As always, happy travels, and we’ll see YOU on the road!

 Like This Article?
 Pin It!